-If you keep incidental materials and supplies on hand, you can deduct the cost of the incidental materials and supplies you bought during the tax year if all three of the following requirements are met:
+If you keep incidental materials and supplies on hand, you can deduct the cost of the incidental materials and supplies you bought during the tax year if all three of the following requirements are met.

-- ÿ You do not keep a record of when they are used. - ÿ You do not take an inventory of the amount on hand at the beginning and end of the tax year, and - This method does not distort your income.
+- You do not keep a record of when they are used - You do not take an inventory of the amount on hand at the beginning and end of the tax year. - Your taxable income is clearly reflected by this method.